-- 9/23 Research Question Synopsis.
-10 pts. - -10/21 Annotated References.
-10 pts. - 11/18 Draft of Research Paper (4-6 pages).
-10 pts. - -12/14 Final Research Paper (4-6 pages).
-70 pts. - All writing assignments must be typed, stapled, double-spaced, in 12-point Times New Roman font, and have 1-inch margins.
-The assignments should also have the student's full name, and date. - More detailed descriptions of each subcomponent will be discussed in advance of each due date, and a more detailed rubric will be disseminated later in the semester. - Extra Credit: For extra credit in this course you may attend an event on campus or in the Twin Cities (e.g., lecture, movie, play, concert, art exhibit) that is related to theories of criminal behavior and write a 1-2 page reaction paper about the event.
-In the paper you must discuss how this event is related to theories of criminal behavior generally and how it is related to particular topics discussed in class.
-Next, critique the substance of the event based on what you know; is it an accurate depiction of theories of criminal behavior?
-Finally, include reactions to the event: did it reaffirm knowledge you gained in class or previously held beliefs or did it challenge your current knowledge and beliefs?
+- -9/23 Research Question/Proposed Design Synopsis.
+10 pts. - 10/21 Annotated References.
+10 pts. - 11/23 Draft of Research Proposal (4-6 pages).
+10 pts. - -12/14 Final Research Proposal (4-6 pages).
+70 pts.

+- All writing assignments must be typed, stapled, double-spaced, in 12-point Times New Roman font, and have 1-inch margins.
+The assignments should also have the student's full name, and date. - More detailed descriptions of each subcomponent will be discussed in advance of each due date, and a more detailed rubric will be disseminated later in the semester. - Extra Credit: For extra credit in this course you may attend an event on campus or in the Twin Cities (e.g., lecture, research talk) that uses social science research methods and write a 1-2 page reaction paper about the event.
+In the paper you must discuss how this event is related to social science or criminological research methods generally and how it is related to particular topics and/or research designs discussed in class.
+Next, critique the substance of the event based on what you know; is it a sound research design?
+What are some potential threats, if any, to the study's validity?
+Was the method used appropriate for the research question?
+Finally, include reactions to the event: what social or criminological knowledge was gained by this event?
 To get credit for this assignment, you must get approval from the professor for the event over email at least one day prior to the event and you must turn in the paper within one week of attending the event and on or before the last day of class (December 8th).
-Multiple departments across campus offer opportunities, and the University of Minnesota's

-Sociology Workshop Series is another place to keep an eye on.
-Keep in mind that completion of this extra credit opportunity requires timing, and likely cannot be completed last minute.
-The extra credit is worth 10 pts. upon completion.
+Multiple departments across campus offer opportunities, and the University of Minnesota's Sociology Workshop Series is another place to keep an eye on.
+Keep in mind that completion of this extra credit is worth 10 pts. upon completion.